r-flash/PathBool.js/docs/index.md

 or load the UMD build using a `<script src="...">`, in which case the library will be exposed under the global variable `PathBool`.

+There are also "core" builds available which don't include the string path data parser.

 ## A quick look at the API

 ```ts